About Nature Punkz

 This is a practical nature blog built around a “local patch” approach: repeated visits to the same places, noticing what changes, and recording what’s there.
 Some posts are reflective and personal; others are closer to a field report.

 The backbone is the Field Log location, weather, species, habitats, and how each encounter happened (seen, heard, photographed, etc.).
 That structure is there so you can browse by patterns rather than scrolling forever.
+Now this is clearly not perfect and one of the reasons for that is I didn't want this site to be backed by a database and burn trees every time somebody hits the front page.

 What this site is not